Utu (Shamash): Sun God of Justice in Sumerian Mythology

 In conclusion, we see that the Sumerian sun god utu laid a large foundation for the Semitic god Shamash, who is an expanded extension of him.
 If the son of the sun, Marduk, had occupied the position of the greatest god in Babylon, then the god Ashur, who is the god of the horizon, i.e. the sun god, had occupied the position of the greatest god in Assyria.

-Praise of Utu for Nebuchadnezzar I
+Praise of Utu in the Hymn of Nebuchadnezzar I

 The one who administers correctly (all) regions (of the world) [(…)],